kaiwright/skill-counter/README.md

 # The Front-End Developer's Skill Counter

 ## Description
-This is a skill counter for front-end and UI/UX Design jobs.
+This is a skill counter for front-end and UI/UX design jobs.
 It filters through job descriptions to find set keywords and returns those it finds.
 All data reads/writes to a firebase database, and it is displayed as a pie chart on the 'Data' page.

 ## Installation